keboola/developers-docs/cli/commands/remote/table/detail/index.md

   Last changed at: 2023-02-01T13:09:19.000Z
 ```

-Print the details of a table without knowing its id:
+Print the details of a table without knowing its ID:
 ```
 ➜ kbc remote table detail
 ?
 Table:  [Use arrows to move, type to filter]